GoogleChrome/web.dev/src/site/content/en/blog/streams/index.md

 ## Browser support and polyfill

 Support for the Streams API in browsers varies.
-Be sure to check [CanIUse](https://caniuse.com/streams) for detailed compatibility data.
+Be sure to check [Can I use](https://caniuse.com/streams) for detailed compatibility data.
 Note that some browsers only have partial implementations of certain features, so be sure to check the data thoroughly.

 The good news is that there is a